Blog

 Compare Zapier vs Make across 14 key factors like integrations, logic, pricing, and scalability to choose the best automation tool for your workflow needs

-With over 7,000 apps, Zapier is the go-to tool for simple, no-code automations.
-But if your workflows are getting more complex, Make (formerly Integromat) might be the smarter pick.
-It offers 2,000+ app integrations, real-time data control, and advanced branching logic.
+With over 8,000 apps, Zapier is the go-to tool for no-code automations, no matter your tech stack.
+Make (formerly Integromat) offers 2,000+ app integrations, and is a good pick for more technical users.

 As a Make Silver Tier agency, we’ve helped dozens of teams move beyond basic task automation into scalable, custom workflows that support entire operations.

 So which tool should you trust?
-Zapier is known for its ease of use, while Make offers more power and flexibility.
+Zapier is known for its ease of use, but it's also able to scale for complex workflows; Make also offers power and flexibility, but with fewer integrations.
 In this guide, we compare them across 14 key factors including integrations, error handling, workflow logic, and pricing.

 Quick Comparison Table - Zapier vs Make